Introduction

 During sunrise and sunset, the sun is more saturated and has softer shadows.
 Why is that ?

-- Change of color : As the sun gets lower in the sky, its light is passing through more of the atmosphere to reach you.
+- Change of color : as the sun gets lower in the sky, its light is passing through more of the atmosphere to reach you.
 Even more of the blue light is scattered, allowing the reds and yellows to pass straight through to your eyes.

-- Change of shadow softness : The amount of particles of air makes the source bigger, resulting in softer shadows.
+- Change of shadow softness : the amount of particles of air makes the source bigger, resulting in softer shadows.

 - Sun goes even green right before disappearing at sunset !